nxp-mcuxpresso/mcuxsdk-doc/boards/MCX/mcxw72evk/releaseNotes/topics/known_issue_bluetooth_le.md

 -   Sync device cannot synchronize on more than 32 subevents.
 -   Connection establishment using PAwR in LE Coded PHY can potentially fail.
 -   Data report can potentially be truncated on the first AUX_ADV_IND of an extended advertising train containing an ACAD field.

-**Note:** Documentation may not be fully updated to refer to MCX W72 devices.

 **Parent topic:**[Known issues](../topics/known_issues.md)